plone/training/docs/effective-volto/development/debugging.md

 Redux Dev Tools allows you to observe the Redux actions and inspect the store state.

 You can add `debugger` lines in your code, to trigger breakpoints in the browser.
-To debug the server, you need to hook the Chrome Inspector.
+To debug the server, you need to hook the [Chrome DevTools](https://nodejs.org/en/docs/guides/debugging-getting-started).
+Note that there's multiple threads hooked into the inspector (server, client, hotreload process), so you'll have to find the one that coresponds to the server.